Ramadan is the holiest month in the Islamic calendar, where Muslims fast from dawn to sunset as part of Ramadan etiquette.

 Accommodating your employees

-Accommodating your employees during Ramadan is one way of supporting them.
+Being considerate to your employees during Ramadan is one way of supporting them.
 But what is the proper way to go about it?

 Try scheduling meetings before sunset.
 Muslims fast from dawn to sunset.
-Therefore, they need some extra time to prepare for iftar.
+Therefore, they need some extra time to prepare for Iftar.

 You can also accommodate the time of prayer if possible.
 Muslims pray five times a day for about 10 minutes.
 It’s unlikely for Muslims to eat lunch during Ramadan since they usually fast.
 So, try to move their lunchtime break to their preferred time in fellowship.